FidelityFramework/clef/README.md

 ## Why fsnative Exists

 The standard F# Compiler Services does an excellent job for .NET development.
 They are making progress with ahead of time (AOT) compilation but there are many limitations.
-When you're compiling to true native binaries, many of .NET assumptions become obstacles:
+However, when you're compiling to true native binaries, without a runtime or garbage collection, many of .NET assumptions become obstacles:

 **String literals become `System.String`**: a UTF-16, garbage-collected, heap-allocated object.
 Native compilation needs UTF-8 strings with deterministic lifetimes.